FAQs: Training your AI

 Q. What's the best approach for fine-tuning sessions?

 A. Focus on one topic area at a time and ask questions as your clients would, using the language and phrases they use when speaking with you.
-Start a fresh conversation at any point by clicking the 'new chat' arrow icon to test different scenarios.
+Start a fresh conversation at any point by clicking the 'new chat' arrow icon to test different scenarios and after any further training.

 Q. Is there any difference between rating a completion as 1, 2, 3 or 4 stars?